 Focuses on the dispositions, experiences, knowledge, and skills necessary for interprofessional collaboration designed for young children and their families.
 Prerequisite: ITC admission.

 ECD 310 Educational Environments: Infants/Toddlers.
-(3) fall, spring, summer
+(3)

 Organizing, planning, and implementing developmentally appropriate educational practices to provide optimal learning environments for infants and toddlers in group settings.